JasonLocklin/Dissertation/VWM/Results.md

 ability to manually indicate their response precisely.}
 \label{fig_VWM_Precision}
 \end{figure}

+#### Single Square Condition

+The single square condition of the VWM task was analyzed separately as it represents an arguably distinct challenge to participants, and the outcome variables are different (i.e., it lacks a $P_{NT}$ measure) when compared with trials that contain non-target distractors.
+It does not require the participant to encode spatial location, or any binding of colour and spatial location, so it is more purely a measure of the person's ability to precisely encode and recall a target colour.

 [pTarget] Because the single square condition has no non-targets, and therefore no $P_{NT}$ (i.e., $P_{T} = (1 - P_{G})$), there is